 |Don’t be mean to other friends||Use kind words|

-Studies have shown that when using the word “no” along with a directive, kids tend to not hear the “no” and only hear the rest, so they may only hear you say “running” instead of “no running.”
+Studies have shown that when a teacher uses the word “no” along with a directive, children tend to not hear the “no” and only hear the rest, so they may only hear you say “running” instead of “no running.”
 Keeping it positive helps the tone sound nicer and less harsh.
-It always makes me cringe when I hear teachers shouting, “be quiet” or “no yelling,” when there are nicer ways to say those things.
+It always makes me cringe when I hear teachers shouting, “be quiet” or “no yelling,” when there are nicer ways to say those things in order to create a positive classroom environment.

 Make It a Group Effort

-When it comes to introducing early childhood classroom rules, it’s best if you get the students to invest in the rules, too.
+When it comes to introducing and explaining classroom rules, it’s best if you get the students to invest in the rules, too.
 If you’re really smart, you’ll get them to think that they came up with the ideas themselves!
-(Hint: kids are more harsh on themselves than we are!)
+(Hint: children are more harsh on themselves than we are!)

-Getting students to help you come up with the ground rules is a great way to get them invested as well as get them to take ownership of each rule.
+Getting students to help you come up with the ground classroom rules is a great way to get them invested as well as get them to take ownership of each rule.
 I suggest having a group meeting with the class.
-Get some chart paper, and explain that together you will come up with the rules of the classroom.
-Discuss why rules are important and how they help keep things safe and fun.
+Get some chart paper, and explain that together you will come up with the classroom rules.
+Discuss why classroom rules are important and how they help keep things safe and fun.
 I also suggest writing down every idea that they come up with.
 Then as a class, vote for the top 5 that you think are most important.
 Once you write/type this up on a big poster board, have each student sign their name at the bottom as a declaration.
-Now any time that a student “breaks” a rule of the classroom, you can remind them that they agreed to this list and signed their name on it.
+Now any time that a student “breaks” a classroom rule, you can remind them that they agreed to this list and signed their name on it.

-I usually take the first few weeks of school to introduce these concepts and go over what is important to have a safe classroom.
-I also like to have the kids role play the rules they come up with.
+I usually take the first few weeks of school to introduce these concepts and go over what is important to have a safe classroom environment.
+I also like to have the children role play the classroom rules they come up with.
 I often have them pretend to do the opposite to show what breaking the rules looks like, and then we role play what following the rules looks like.
 The students really enjoy this, and it makes it light hearted while still showing the importance of it.

 Model the Rules

 The old saying, “do as I say, not as I do” will not fly here.
-Children are always observing what we are doing.
+Preschool children are always observing what we are doing.
 If you are yelling, running, and not using a nice tone, it will send a very confusing message to your students.
 The younger the students are, the more important this is.
-I can promise you that if you don’t set the tone as the teacher, rules in your preschool classroom will go ignored and unfollowed leaving everyone frustrated.
+I can promise you that if you don’t set the tone as the teacher, preschool classroom rules will go ignored and unfollowed leaving everyone frustrated.
 If you want your students to sit while they eat and not walk around while eating, model that for them.
 Sit with them and eat your lunch.
 Show nice conversation and clean up after yourself.
 Modeling behaviors goes a long way.
-Children crave rules, but if we are not following them ourselves,we are sending the message that they are not important.
+Children crave rules, but if we are not following them ourselves, we are sending the message that they are not important.

 Stick To It

-Rules are necessary and help us all get through each day safely, but they don’t have to be harsh or super strong in their delivery.
+Classroom rules for preschool are necessary and help us all get through each day safely, but they don’t have to be harsh or super strong in their delivery.
 Make it fun, inviting, and consistent.
-Once you establish these boundaries and stick to them, children will feel safe and thrive in this environment.
+Once you establish these boundaries and stick to them, children will feel safe and thrive in this classroom environment.